119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 3. Avoid Higher Repair Costs

-Fixing an old or broken-down car in winter is more expensive than any other time of the year.
+Fixing an old or broken-down car in winter is more expensive than at any other time of the year.
 Repair shops often charge higher prices due to increased demand.
-If your car constantly breaks down in winter, it’s a sign that you must remove it.
+If your car constantly breaks down in winter, it’s a clear sign that it’s time to get rid of it.
 Instead of spending money on repairs, scrapping it can give you instant cash.

 Some common winter repairs include: